vicious-widgets/vicious/README.md

     sources are "proc", "core" and "sys" (which is the default when only the zone is provided) and 3rd optional argument as a temperature input file to read
-  * FreeBSD: takes the thermal zone as an argument, i.e. `"0"`
+  * FreeBSD: takes the full sysctl path to a thermal zone as an argument, i.e.
+    `"hw.acpi.thermal.tz0.temperature"`, or a table with multiple paths
 - Returns:
-  * returns 1st value as temperature of requested thermal zone
+  * Linux: returns 1st value as temperature of requested thermal zone
+  * FreeBSD: returns a table with a entry for every input thermal zone

 **vicious.widgets.uptime**